 If the thought of waking up early to work out on your vacation isn’t your idea of fun, we have tons of other less-active options for a great upgrade.
 But if the bragging rights of having finished a long run THROUGH the Disney parks gets your pulse rising, a runDisney race may be right up your alley!

 For the Food Fans

 If fine dining is more what gets your heart racing, an exclusive Disney dining experience sounds more like your style — and there’s a lot to choose from!

 Disney World has a lot of options when it comes to dessert parties.
 Parties typically include a wide array of dessert options as well as some savory bites, a selection of beverages (sometimes alcohol), and reserved viewing of a nighttime spectacular.

 Imagine while the rest of the crowds are elbow to elbow waiting to watch the nighttime show, you could be lounging in style with some tasty snacks and a drink in your hand.
 There’s often plenty of room to spread out at these events, so you’ll be guaranteed one of the best seats in the house!

 One of our favorites is the Frozen Ever After Dessert Party in Epcot.
 Not only do you get all the sweet treats and prime views of the fireworks, but you also get a guaranteed ride on Frozen Ever After WITHOUT a crazy long wait!
 Frozen Ever After is a top tier Fastpass at Epcot along with Test Track and Soarin’, so since you get a ride on Frozen with your admission to the party, that frees up that ever valuable Fastpass for one of those two popular attractions, instead!

-Most of Disney’s Dessert parties cost around $70-84 for adults and $40-50 for children, depending on which you choose.
-Check out our video below for help choosing which one is right for you!
+Most of Disney’s Dessert parties cost around $99 to $129 for adults and $59 to $69 for children, depending on which you choose.

 Victoria and Albert’s Chef’s Table